 Select Create audit retention policy, and then complete the following fields on the flyout page:

 Policy name: The name of the audit log retention policy.
-This name must be unique in your organization, and it can't be change after the policy is created.
+This name must be unique in your organization, and it can't be changed after the policy is created.

 Description: Optional, but helpful to provide information about the policy, such as the record type or workload, users specified in the policy, and the duration.

 Users: Select one or more users to apply the policy to.
-If you leave this box blank, then the policy will apply to all users.
+If you leave this box blank, then the policy applies to all users.
 If you leave the Record type blank, then you must select a user.

 Record type: The audit record type the policy applies to.
 If you leave this property blank, you must select a user in the Users box.
 You can select a single record type or multiple record types:

 - If you select multiple record types, you don't have the ability to select activities.
-The policy will apply to all activities of the selected record types.
+The policy applies to all activities of the selected record types.